csmart/git_info/README.md

 git remote -v
 ```

+You might want to use more than one remote if you have cloned your own copy of
+the code from a local server when there's also an upstream version elsewhere.

-Because of this, _Git needs to know which one you want to talk to_ when you
+Because you can have more than one, _Git needs to know which remote you want to
-perform a network operation.
+talk to_ when you perform a network operation.

+More about that soon!

+## Referencing code directly in remotes

 Furthermore, you can also _reference remotes directly_ when you want to look at
 code.